Skip to main content

 5. Get the right pediatric catheters for your child’s needs.

 When it comes to intermittent catheters, it is not a one-size-fits-all situation.
-180 Medical has over twenty years of experience in helping customers of all ages find just the right insurance-covered catheters for their unique needs.
+180 Medical has over 20 years of experience helping customers of all ages find the right insurance-covered catheters for their unique needs.

 We understand that what works for one person will not always work for another.
-That’s why we make it a point to carry an incredibly wide variety of catheter types from all the top brands on the market, so you have full freedom of choice.
+That’s why we make it a point to carry an incredibly wide variety of catheter types from top brands.

 catheter brands at 180 medical

-Support for You and Your Child Every Step of the Way
+Pediatric Catheter Support for You and Your Child

-Navigating using catheters with your child can feel overwhelming at first, but with open communication, the right resources, proper hygiene practices, and support from 180 Medical on your side, our child can adapt to their new catheterization routine with confidence.
+Navigating catheter use with your child can feel overwhelming at first, but with open communication, the right resources, proper hygiene practices, and support from 180 Medical, your child can adapt to their new catheterization routine with confidence.

-Our staff undergoes extensive training to merit the title of Pediatric Catheter Specialist.
-Our specialists truly care about our customers, and they will listen to your needs, answer your questions, and even help you understand your health insurance’s catheter coverage.
+Our Pediatric Catheter Specialists truly care about our customers, and they will listen to your needs, answer your questions, and even help you understand your health insurance’s catheter coverage.
 From providing pediatric catheterization education to finding just the right catheter for your child, we’re here for you every step of the way.

 Request Free Samples